lando924/MyDailyBread/README.md

 ## API
 This project uses the API.Bible.
 It contains text from the Bible and allows the user to fetch specific information such as keywords or a particular chapter/verse.
-No authentication is required. https://scripture.api.bible/
+Create username and password here https://scripture.api.bible/.

 ## SETUP
 To get this application running, make sure you do the following in the Terminal: